The US Space Force has announced its service-specific rank names.

-The Space Force was first announced by Mr Trump in June 2018 as the sixth branch of America's armed forces, "separate but equal" to the US Air Force.
+The service was first announced by President Donald Trump in June 2018 as the sixth branch of America's armed forces, "separate but equal" to the US Air Force.

 It was followed by an online campaign to find personnel who wanted to serve the military in space.

-The dark blue and white flag has the year 2019 on it and includes elements intended to evoke the vast recesses of outer space.
+The Space Force's dark blue and white flag has the year 2019 on it and includes elements intended to evoke the vast recesses of outer space.

 The department's flag also features a globe, for the Space Force fighters’ home turf, and an elliptical orbit around the globe was included to signify the force’s mission to defend and protect from adversaries and threats emanating in space.